HashimThePassionate/django-for-everyone/projects/02_learn_django_for_professionals/02_setting_postgresql_in_container/readme.md

    django-admin startproject django_project .
    ```

-   *Explanation:* The `startproject` command creates a new Django project called `django_project`.
+   *✨ Explanation:* The `startproject` command creates a new Django project called `django_project`.
 The `.` at the end tells Django to create the project in the current directory instead of creating a new subdirectory.

 4. **Apply Migrations and Start the Server:**